Currently reading: Work has started on next Celica, says Toyota

 The new sports cars have yet to be officially confirmed for production by Toyota, but the teaser follows months of reports that the Gazoo Racing line-up is due to be drastically expanded.

-As previously reported by Autocar, Toyota is currently debating whether to press a new Celica into production, utilising a new electric car platform that opens up “lots of different possibilities”.
+As previously reported by Autocar, Toyota has been debating whether to press a new Celica into production on a new electric car platform that opens up “lots of different possibilities”.

-Key to this architecture is a low seat height enabling true sports cars.
+Key to this architecture is a low seat height, enabling a more traditional sports cars experience.
 The FT-Se concept revealed at last year’s Tokyo motor show sits 75mm lower than the Porsche 718 Cayman.
 Its design is split into three modules, with single-piece front and rear ends.

 This “allows us to be more extreme”, Shinya Ito, general manager of Lexus Electrified, told Autocar last year.